wko1014/MSNN/README.md

-## Deep Recurrent Model for Individualized Prediction of Alzheimer’s Disease Progression
+## Multi-Scale Neural Network for EEG Representation Learning in BCI
 <p align="center"><img width="50%" src="files/msnn.png" /></p>

 This repository provides a TensorFlow implementation of the following paper: